fugu-chop/launch_school/rb129_assessment/practice_resources/written_assessment_practice.md

 # => #<Dog:0x00007fed959a5dc8 @name="Teddy">
 ```
 *16) How can we expose information about the state of the object using instance methods?*
-State comprises of the instance variables and their assigned values of an object.
+The state of an object comprises of the instance variables and their assigned values.
 By default, without instance methods, instance variables are inaccessible outside the object.
 However, we can access state by defining getter and setter instance methods in the class to access those instance variables.
 ```
 class Dog
   attr_reader :name